 We dined on oysters and scallops and steak, all as the sun set, turning the underwater dining experience into a more mystical one.
 A few well-placed lights on either end of the restaurant illuminated the sea like I’ve never seen before.
 I am sure this is slightly similar to a nighttime dive, an experience I will most likely never have.
 For me, this was the perfect type of underwater experience.
 I was safe and dry.
 I was eating a good meal, with a nice bottle of wine, sitting and chatting, all while watching the underwater world around me.
 It was truly an amazing experience.

-Where to Eat at an Underwater Restaurant – Maldives
+Where To Eat At An Underwater Restaurant In The Maldives

 There seems to be a trend in the luxury hotel and hospitality world of doing everything bigger, or better, or now deeper.
 The competition between the Maldives restaurants is steep, as each resort attempts to outdo the luxury resort on the next island.
 There are even Maldives underwater hotel options.

-We dined at 5.8 Restaurant during our stay at the recently opened luxury Maldives island hotel, Hurawalhi Resort.
+We dined at 5.8 Restaurant during our stay at the recently opened luxury hotel, Hurawalhi Resort.
 The restaurant is named 5.8 because it is 5.8 meters underwater.
-Although there is one hotel that offers a deeper underwater dining experience (at 6 meters, go figure), 5.8 is the largest underwater restaurant.
+Although there is one hotel that offers a deeper Maldives underwater restaurant experience (at 6 meters, go figure), 5.8 is the largest underwater restaurant.
 Even with my claustrophobia, I had no problems whatsoever, as the restaurant felt very spacious.

 FAQs – Undersea Restaurant Maldives

-We visited the Maldives in November, just when the hotel opened.
+We visited the Maldives in November 2017, just when the hotel opened.
 They were still finding their feet.
-Since then, Hurawalhi Maldives has refined its offerings for the underwater restaurant.
+Since then, Hurawalhi Maldives has refined its offerings for 5.8 Underwater Restaurant Maldives.

 - Is it possible to visit 5.8 Restaurant without dining?
 Unfortunately, not.
 Hurawalhi Maldives tries to keep the intimacy and exclusive nature of dining at an underwater restaurant.